Vociferix/sumty/README.md

 `result<T, error_set<int, std::string>>` implicitly converts to
 `result<T, error_set<void, std::string, std::vector<float>, int>>` for
 easy propagation of errors.
-In practice, you might define a type alias of an `error_set` that represents the possible errors for your API, and be able to convert any of your individual errors directly to your aliased `error_set`.
+In practice, you might define a type alias of an `error_set` that represents the possible errors for your API to be able to convert any of your individual errors directly to your aliased `error_set`.

 Due to the same size optimizations described for the other sum types, an `error_set` consisting of only empty types is essentially an enum, since only the discriminant is stored.
-But unlike a real `enum`, the `error_set` can easilty convert to other compatible `error_set`s where the "enum" alternatives might be in a different order and/or include additional alternatives.
+But unlike a language `enum`, the `error_set` can easily convert to other compatible `error_set`s where the "enum" alternatives might be in a different order and/or include additional alternatives.

 ## Why Would I Use `option<T&>` Instead of `T*`?